ucsd-cse-remote-teaching/ucsd-cse-remote-teaching.github.io/source/Canvas_Gradescope.md

 The workflow has little-to-no overhead and is quick to implement.
 We have split it into many small steps for clarity.

 ##### Setting up Canvas
 1. Create a Canvas Quiz as you normally would.
-You can specify whatever settings you would like, but make sure only to use the following question types: `Multiple Choice`, `Multiple Select`, `Short Answer`, `Numerical Answer`, and `Free Response`.
+You can specify whatever settings you would like, but make sure only to use the following question types: `True/False`, `Multiple Choice`, `Multiple Answers`, `Multiple Dropdowns`, `Fill In The Blank`, `Fill In Multiple Blanks`, `Numerical Answer`, and `Essay Question`.

 2. For each question you create, you must reserve the first line for a question identifier used by our script.
 This identifier should be the only thing on this line; you can start writing the actual question from the second line.